 The world depends upon their hero, Timothy Dunn, to save mankind from the threat of global annihilation.
 Dunn has the means, but does he have the time? **Read an Excerpt: Chapter 1, Impending Doom**

-Timothy Dunn loses oxygen at birth, leading to mild mental retardation.
-When the first of a series of asteroids reach Earth, causing a car accident that kills his mother, an unusual energy field passes through Timothy.
-He gradually loses his disability, and gains intelligence at an exponential rate.
+Dunn loses oxygen at birth, leading to mild mental retardation.
+When the first of a series of asteroids reach Earth, a small one with an unusual energy field makes it through the atmosphere, causing a car accident that kills his mother, and nearly kills Dunn.
+For reasons unknown, following the disaster, he gradually loses his disability, and gains intelligence at an exponential rate.
 By the time Phobus-2 approaches, he has gained world fame as a leading scientist and hero.
 He has developed a way to destroy inbound asteroids, and the world looks to him for their salvation.
 But, as we have seen, he fails in his attempt.
 Or does he?
 Time travel includes some unusual and surprising twists and turns that leave readers on the edge of their seats until the very end.

 Author Bio